 Due to the unique status of the Office of the Treasurer, as fiduciary and manager of billions of dollars of state funds, there are additional state laws governing the conduct of individuals doing business with and those who hope to do business with us.
 These laws prohibit the payment or receipt of a finder's fee in connection with any investment transaction involving the state.
 In addition, no firm which provides investment services to the Office of the Treasurer may make or solicit campaign contributions on behalf of a candidate for State Treasurer.

-As principal fiduciary of more than $36 billion in state pension funds, as well as billions of dollars in other aspects of Treasury operations, honesty and integrity are of paramount importance to Treasurer Wooden in the conduct of state business.
+Honesty and integrity are of paramount importance to Treasurer Russell, as principal fiduciary of billions of dollars in state pension funds, trusts and other assets.
 The state ethics laws and additional administrative requirements underscore his commitment to maintaining the highest standards of ethics in fulfillment of the Office's responsibilities to prudently manage public funds.